jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 When you make a build now, the dependencies won’t be bundled with the application code and the error message has disappeared.

-Note that, as mentioned earlier,  the module needs to be included with `require()` because Node.js doesn’t understand `import` statements yet.
+Note that, as mentioned earlier,  the module needs to be included with `require()` because Node.js doesn’t natively understand `import` statements yet.

 The next step is making our server render the React code instead of just serving static HTML.